Image

 After Dornier had developed a new type of wing and this was tested on a modified Model 28D-2 Skyservant, it designed a new fuselage for the wings.
 Together they formed the Dornier 228 commuter and utility aircraft.

 The 228 is a high wing aircraft with two small engines underneath it, positioned in the leading edge.
 The fuselage has a nearly square cross section with rounded corners.
 At the front is a long, rounded nose, in which the two wheel nose gear retracts.
-The single wheel main retracts in a streamline body under the middle of the fuselage.
-Towards the end the fuselage tapers gradually.
+The single wheel main gears retract in a streamline body under the middle of the fuselage.
+Towards the end, the fuselage tapers gradually.
 The tail is conventional and similar to that of the Do28D-2 (so relatively low), but with a bigger dorsal fin.
 The wing tips are triangular: they end in a point, typical for the Do228.

 The aircraft is also built under license in India, by Hindustan Aeronautics Ltd (HAL).
 These are sometimes designated HAL-228.
 Most of these are maritime patrol versions, with a radome under the forward fuselage.